Last Updated on May 17, 2026 by Ryan Roberts

 The fastest review is not created by AI alone.
 It comes from a decent starting draft plus a client who knows what decision they need help making.

 That brings us to the broader system.
-If you want to get real value from a startup lawyer, treat legal like finance or recruiting.
-Give it intake, ownership, priorities, and rules.
+If you want real value from a startup lawyer, treat legal like finance or recruiting: give it intake, ownership, priorities, and rules.

 Legal gets expensive when every request is a one-off and no one knows which documents are current, who can approve changes, or what your fallback positions are.